Chris Jensen Health and Rehabilitation Center’s COVID-19 Infection Prevention and Response Action Plan

 - Taking environmental safety precautions.
 Our housekeeping team continues to take extra measures to clean and disinfect all high-touch areas throughout the buildings.
 This includes countertops and tables, faucet handles, toilet flush handles, door knobs, door handles, crash bars, bathroom and kitchen areas, elevator call buttons, and hand rails.

 - Assuring safe congregate dining and group activities.
-Communal dining and congregate group activities may be offered while adhering to the core principles of COVID-19 infection prevention.
-This includes social distancing, covering faces with masks per CDC and CMS guidance, and practicing proper hand hygiene.
+Communal dining and congregate group activities occur while adhering to the core principles of COVID-19 infection prevention.
+This includes physical distancing, covering faces with masks per CDC and CMS guidance, and practicing proper hand hygiene.

-- Adhering to safe visitation procedures, including maintaining six feet of distance between persons.
+- Adhering to safe visitation procedures, including maintaining six feet of distance between persons as appropriate.
 We are committed to offering visitation that supports each resident’s physical, mental, and psychosocial well-being, and quality of life.
-Visitation may be conducted through different means based on our community’s structure and residents’ needs, such as in residents’ rooms, dedicated visitation spaces, outdoors, and for circumstances beyond compassionate care situations.
+Visitation is permitted at all times for everyone but may be conducted through different means based on our community’s structure and residents’ needs, such as in residents’ rooms, dedicated visitation spaces, or outdoors as weather permits.
+Individuals who have a positive viral test for COVID-19, are feeling ill or show any symptoms of the virus must postpone visiting until they are feeling well.

 Safe Visitation Procedures